 Iron is one of the earth’s most plentiful resources, making up at least five percent of the earth’s crust.
-In well water iron is usually found in a dissolved state and may appear clear when first drawn from the tap.
+Iron in well water is usually found in a dissolved state and may appear clear when first drawn from the tap.

-The water may also have a metallic taste and an offensive odor.
-Water system piping and fixtures can become restricted or clogged, and appliances such as water heaters, dishwashers and washing machines plugged with rust and sediment.
+Iron in water may also cause a metallic taste and an offensive odor.
+Water system piping and fixtures can become restricted or clogged.
+Appliances such as water heaters, dishwashers and washing machines can get plugged up with rust and sediment.

 Iron gives water a disagreeable metallic taste.
 When the iron combines with tea, coffee and other beverages, it produces an inky, black appearance and a rusty, bad taste.

-There are four main types of iron or conditions in which iron is found in well water:
+There are four main types of iron in water or conditions in which iron is found in well water:

 Questions to Ask When Choosing an Iron Filter:

-1. What type of iron do I have in my water system?
+1. What type of iron do I have in my water?

 3. Do I have manganese, hydrogen sulfide odor, iron bacteria or tannin in my water?